 Despite facing the challenges of yet another lockdown, the nation’s finest leaders will be celebrated at The CEO Magazine’s 10th Executive of the Year Awards.

 For the first time ever in the awards’ history, not one but two CEOs will be honoured with the prestigious accolade.
 The pinnacle of the awards has been split into two subcategories determined by annual turnover of the past 12 months – A$0m–$100million and A$100million+.

 While there was no gender balance achieved among the CEO of the Year finalists overall, women dominated the A$0m–$100million category – 57 per cent of the finalists are women.

-Being recognised for their inspirational leadership during the past year, which has been far from easy for any business given the challenges of the pandemic, the winners will be announced on 15 December at the awards ceremony hosted at The Star, Sydney.
+Being recognised for their inspirational leadership during the past year, which has been far from easy for any business given the challenges of the pandemic, the winners will be announced on 24 February 2022 at the awards ceremony hosted at The Star, Sydney.
 Vaccination requirement is to be confirmed.

 CEO of the Year – A$0–$100m